Saraphite/CloakId/README.md

 // Use in controllers
 [HttpGet("{id}")]
-public IActionResult GetUser([CloakId] int id) // Automatically converts "A6das1" → 12345
+public IActionResult GetUser([Cloak] int id) // Automatically converts "A6das1" → 12345
 {
     return Ok(new { UserId = id });
 }